Research outlines from potential supervisors

 - Programming (Python, R, Julia) and reproducible research

-More details and info about alternative funding opportunities at: PhD in Psychology / Neuroscience
+More details and info at: PhD in Psychology / Neuroscience

 I am a Health Psychologist and digital mental health researcher, interested in mental/physical comorbidity, and how we might use technology to improve how we measure and manage health.